bharatprakashparakh/Kaiburr-Task4/README.md

 # Project Title

-The project is about creating Web Interface(UI) in Java using Spring MVC and Thymeleaf Template Engine.The web interface is provided to end-user for searching,creating ,deleting and updating “server” objects.
+The project is about creating Web Interface(UI) in Java using Spring MVC and Thymeleaf Template Engine.The web interface is provided to end-user for searching,creating ,deleting and updating “server” objects(CRUD OPERATION).
 The variety of Software Platforms are available as a resource on the server side.The frontend is created for a REST API and a client can request for a persistent resource by interacting with the layout.

 ## Getting Started